All Episodes

 That's a good idea.

-That's a good way to update it.
+That would be a good way to update it for 2005.

 See, that illustrates another problem.